Enable text based alternatives for graph display and drawing entry

 Given this data, complete the table:

-Quantity of pineapples Profit
+Quantity of apples Profit

 0